-With that being said, California White chickens can live up to 5 years.
+On average, California White chickens can live about 5 years.
 With proper care and protection from predators, these prolific egg layers can live to 7 or 8 years.
-Other factors that can contribute to your California Whites living longer are:
+Besides predators, there are other factors that can affect the life expectancy of California whites, such as:

 - Better genetics